Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Apply soapy water lightly onto your vehicle’s surface if recommended by your decal instructions; this allows some repositioning leeway and easier squeegee movement.

-- Squeeze firmly from the centre outward using a squeegee, preventing air bubbles under your decal.
+- Squeeze firmly from the centre outward using a squeegee, preventing an air bubble under your decal.

-10. Remove the transfer tape very carefully at an angle not too steep; doing this too quickly might damage both the sticker and the vehicle’s coating.
+- Remove the transfer tape very carefully at an angle not too steep; doing this too quickly might damage both the car sticker and the vehicle’s coating.

 Following these steps correctly makes sure that your large custom car decals are applied smoothly and last long while keeping both design integrity and vehicle paint safe.